Rhyyn/WakfuWebScraper/README.md

 But why do we need to scrap Monsters before anything else you ask ?

-Well because we want the Items drop rates, and the only way to get them is to scrap the monster drops on their pages!
+Well because we want the Items drop rates, and the only way to get them is to scrap the monster drops from their pages!

 ![drops list example](https://i.imgur.com/wClnI3M.png)